 Dyeing clothes naturally is more than just a means to an end.
 It’s a reflective, slow, meditative, and sustainable process – one that I love.
-Learning how to dye clothes pink is a wonderful first step into the world of Nature’s colour wheel.
+Learning how to dye clothes pink by dyeing with avocado is a wonderful first step into the world of Nature’s colour wheel.

 I love pinks because there are so many ingredients you can use to create different shades, bringing an array of colour into your sustainable, ethical wardrobe.

 Natural pink dye for clothes creates hues that are difficult to replicate with synthetic dyes, which makes the process even more special and personal to each person.